-3.11 An overview of Ordnance Survey (OS) mapping shows that there are two ponds in an area of woodland to the north and a pond linked to the field drain to the south of the site.
-These ponds are not separated from the site by anything that would be a significant barrier to dispersal of amphibian species such as great crested newt (Tritus cristatus) and common toad (Bufo bufo).
+3.11 An overview of Ordnance Survey (OS) mapping shows that there is one potential pond to the west of the site.
+This pond is approximately 200m from the site but is not separated from the site by anything that would be a significant barrier to dispersal of amphibian species such as great crested newt (Tritus cristatus) and common toad (Bufo bufo).
 Great crested newts, and their breeding/resting places, are fully protected under UK and EU law.
-In addition, both of these species are local biodiversity action plan (LBAP) species3 and the habitats on-site are likely to provide suitable terrestrial habitat for them.
-However, the site does not appear to offer habitat of a higher suitability than that immediately surrounding the potential ponds.
+In addition, both of these species are local biodiversity action plan (LBAP) species and the habitats on site are likely to provide suitable terrestrial habitat for them.
+There are a number of EPS licences in the area for great crested newt.